Reminder to health care providers re access to care form Department of Health and Wellness

 Includes recommendations for health care providers based on constantly changing ongoing research

-Special Bulletin from the Office of the Chief Medical Officer of Health related to the COVID-19 Immunization Program and Covid-19 testing
+From the Office of the Chief Medical Officer of Health

 New information/notable updates include: